DoctorWkt/acwj/31_Struct_Declarations/Readme.md

 };                              // union or enum
 ```

-We also two new lists for symbols in `data.h`:
+We also have two new lists for symbols in `data.h`:

 ```
 // Symbol table lists